jharwell/sierra/docs/src/projects/fordyca-bc.rst

    for death dynamics.

 Examples:
-    - ``C10.F2p0.B0p001``: 10 levels of population variability applied using a pure birth process with a 0.001 parameter, which will be linearly varied in [0.001,0.001*2.0*10].
+    - ``population_dynamics.C10.F2p0.B0p001``: 10 levels of population
+      variability applied using a pure birth process with a 0.001 parameter, which will be linearly varied in [0.001,0.001*2.0*10].
 For all experiments, the initial swarm is not controlled directly; the value in template input file will be used if swarm size is not set by another variable.

-    - ``C4.F3p0.D0p001``: 4 levels of population variability applied using a pure death process with a 0.001 parameter, which will be linearly varied in [0.001,0.001*3.0*4].
+    - ``population_dynamics.C4.F3p0.D0p001``: 4 levels of population variability
+      applied using a pure death process with a 0.001 parameter, which will be linearly varied in [0.001,0.001*3.0*4].
 For all experiments, the initial swarm size is not controlled directly; the value in template input file will be used if swarm size is not set by another variable.

-    - ``C8.F4p0.B0p001.D0p005``: 8 levels of population variability applied
+    - ``population_dynamics.C8.F4p0.B0p001.D0p005``: 8 levels of population
-      using a birth-death process with a 0.001 parameter for birth and a 0.005 parameter for death, which will be linearly varied in [0.001,0.001*4.0*8] and [0.005, 0.005*4.0*8] respectively.
+      variability applied using a birth-death process with a 0.001 parameter for birth and a 0.005 parameter for death, which will be linearly varied in [0.001,0.001*4.0*8] and [0.005, 0.005*4.0*8] respectively.
 For all experiments, the initial swarm is not controlled directly; the value in the template input file will be used if swarm size is is not set by another variable.

-    - ``C2.F1p5.M0p001.R0p005``: 2 levels of population variability applied
+    - ``population_dynamics.C2.F1p5.M0p001.R0p005``: 2 levels of population
-      using a malfunction-repair process with a 0.001 parameter for malfunction and a 0.005 parameter for repair which will be linearly varied in [0.001, 0.001*1.5*2] and [0.005, 0.005*1.5*2] respectively.
+      variability applied using a malfunction-repair process with a 0.001 parameter for malfunction and a 0.005 parameter for repair which will be linearly varied in [0.001, 0.001*1.5*2] and [0.005, 0.005*1.5*2] respectively.
 For all experiments, the initial swarm size is not controlled directly; the value in the template input file will be used if swarm size is not set by another variable.

 .. _ln-bc-block-quantity: